xcfem/xc/verif/tests/elements/shell/readme.md

-# Shell elements
+# Shell elements verification tests

-This directory contains the C++ classes corresponding to the implementation of shell elements.
+This directory contains the verification tests corresponding to the implementation of shell elements.

 ## References